Prompting Language-Informed Distribution for Compositional Zero-Shot Learning: Generating Compositional Class Descriptions

 \section{Generating Compositional Class Descriptions}

-In this work, we choose T5 and OPT models as the LLMs for compositional class description generation.
-For the T5 model, we follow the same setting as \citep{he2022synthetic} that uses the T5-base model for word-to-sentence generation.
-The T5-base model was pre-trained on the Colossal Clean Crawled Corpus dataset~\citep{raffel2020exploring} and finetuned on the CommonGen dataset~\citep{commongen}.
+In this work, we choose T5-base, OPT-1.3B, GPT-3.5, and Mistral-7B models as the LLMs for compositional class description generation.
+For the T5 model, we follow the same setting as \cite{he2022synthetic} that uses the T5-base model for word-to-sentence generation.
+The T5-base model was pre-trained on the Colossal Clean Crawled Corpus dataset~\cite{raffel2020exploring} and finetuned on the CommonGen dataset~\cite{commongen}.
 Take the \texttt{painted ceiling} as an example, the results from T5-base model are:

 \begin{adjustwidth}{0.5cm}{0.5cm}

 \end{adjustwidth}

 For the OPT model, we adopt the pre-trained OPT-1.3B model which is small but still could generate sentences of sufficiently good quality.
 Considering that it is a decoder-only LLM that relies on a few examples as the prompt for word-to-sentence generation, we design the prompt template with 4 examples as shown below. \begin{adjustwidth}{0.5cm}{0.5cm}